Master Digital Marketing, WordPress, SEO

 Being consistent matters a lot in the long run for perfect suits for better marketing.

-If not the similar one, try to come up with a very similar one.
+If not a similar one, try to come up with a very similar one.

 5. Browser compatibility